With ego too big to fail, Iowa broker admits 20-year fraud

 More widely, his fall also rattles investors’ confidence in the pillars of the futures markets: brokers’ safeguarding of client money, and, equally important, regulators’ ability to police the industry.

-The prolonged nature of the fraud is sharpening criticism of regulators like the National Futures Association, the industry group that had first-line responsibility for overseeing non-exchange brokers like PFG.
-MF Global, by contrast, is believed to have tapped into client funds in a desperate bid to keep itself afloat during its final days.
+The prolonged nature of the fraud is sharpening criticism of regulators like the National Futures Association, the industry group that had first-line responsibility for overseeing non-clearing brokers like PFGBest.
+MF Global, by contrast, is believed to have tapped into client funds during its final days in a desperate bid to keep itself afloat.

 “It’s stomach churning,” said Lauren Nelson, director of communications for Attain Capital, an introducing broker specializing in managed futures in Chicago that had accounts at PFGBest.
 “It’s unbelievable that this was able to be going on for so long without the regulators noticing.”